littleCareless/awesome-github-repos/README.md

 *   [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world

 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+Open-source CLI that can be used in TUI mode as a coding agent or Headless mode to run background agents

 *   [imtaotao/danmu](https://github.com/imtaotao/danmu) - Collision detection, highly customized danmu screen styles, you deserve it. (碰撞检测，高度自定义的弹幕样式，你值得拥有) 😘